 You may have laptops in my class but you may only use them when you are working on an assignment or taking notes on a lecture.
 If you abuse the privilege of having a laptop, then you will lose the privilege.
-Thus, do not "surf the net," instant message, or check email while in my class.
-Moreover, you should not have any other program open on your laptop computer during class other than the program on which you take your class notes.
+Thus, do not "surf the net," instant message, use Facebook (or any other web site), or check email while in my class.
+Moreover, you should not have any other program open on your laptop computer during class other than the program on which you take your class notes unless you are doing in class research related to an assignment.